Police: Woman opened fire in Dallas airport; cop shot her

 “No other individuals were injured in this event other than the suspect,” Garcia said.

-Police later identified the woman as Portia Odufuwa and did not speculate as to her motive.
+Police later identified the woman as Portia Odufuwa, 37, and did not speculate as to her motive.

 “We wanted to ensure that our community knows that this is not an active situation,” the chief said.